 Assessment outcomes are used to inform the next cycle of planning thus ensuring a match of work to the needs of the pupils and ensuring progress.
-At Wingrove we are continually assessing our pupils and recording their progress in each child's individual passport detailing their skills, at the end of each unit.
-(See Skills Passport) Assessments are carried out on three levels:
+At Wingrove we are continually assessing our pupils and recording their progress using the skills and knowledge grid.

+Assessments are carried out on three levels:

-Short Term assessments should match the learning objectives.
+Short Term_assessments should match the learning objectives.
 Marking should be done weekly and then used to assess knowledge and understanding to inform subsequent planning.

-Medium Term assessments are carried out at the end of a unit.
+Medium Term_assessments are carried out at the end of a unit.

-Long-term assessments are carried out towards the end of the school year when pupils' attainment is measured against the record of key objectives for the subject and any targets previously set.
+Long Term assessments are carried out towards the end of the school year when pupils' attainment is measured against the record of key objectives for the subject and any targets previously set.

 Assessment outcomes are analysed by subject leaders and provide the focus for development within the subject for the coming year.
+Cross moderation also takes place in geography and all subjects across the Trust (WEST).